helpll/helplinedustry/README.md

 ***i give up tryna import multicrafter just download it here https://github.com/liplum/MultiCrafterLib/releases/tag/v1.7***
 this mod is very much unfinished, but it is indeed *playable*...
 mod made to be as cursed and annoying to play as possable, every planet will have some sort of gimmick that'll be confusing for people.
+helpl will make music to replace every ingame track hopefully, currently we have menu, editor, and game1 as the finished tracks.
 *stuff below will be fixed to be better later*
 # planets